Offensive Boot Camp I: Understanding Vulnerabilities & Exploits

 Understanding Vulnerabilities & Exploits is the first of two courses offered in our Offensive Boot Camp series.

-- Enumerate modern computing environments to uncover and exploit security flaws on the web, as well as within Linux and Windows operating systems
+- Analyze modern computing environments to uncover and exploit security flaws in a structured lab environment

 Before taking this course, you should be able to:

-- Comfortably use the Linux and Windows command line and use command line text editors (e.g. vi and vim) to edit and read files.
+- Comfortably use the Linux and Windows command line, and use command-line text editors (e.g. vi and vim) to edit and read files.

 But what if I don’t have programming experience or coding knowledge?

 If you have any further questions about whether Offensive Boot Camp is the right course for you, please email us at SCIProfessional@pitt.edu.